Football fans grapple with violent side of a beloved sport

 But either way, she says, “You just don’t live your life in fear.
 My son wants to play football.”
 And as a fan, she says, she remains loyal: “I know it’s a rough sport.
 But I think it brings people together.”

-AP Journalist Michael Goldberg in Jackson, Mississippi, contributed to this report.
+AP journalist Michael Goldberg in Jackson, Mississippi, contributed to this report.